mattmassicotte/Multipass/README.md

 > [!WARNING]
 > This basically doesn't work.
 I needed something to test an OAuth flow and I just thought it would be fun.
 I just cannot stress enough what a poor state this is currently in.

+### Building

+**Note**: requires Xcode 16 and I may have broken the iOS builds...

+- clone the repo
+- `cp User.xcconfig.template User.xcconfig`
+- update `User.xcconfig` with your personal information
+- build/run with Xcode

 ## Acknowledgements

 This project uses symbols from [social-symbols](https://github.com/jeremieb/social-symbols).
 It rocks.